ericschoettle/Angular-Zoo/README.md

   * Animals class will reside in animal.model.ts and contain fields for species, name, age, diet, location, caretakers (number), sex, likes, and dislikes.
   * "Existing animals" will seed the database with three animals.
+  * Animals service will hold the function to make an array of all animals available to components.
   * Animal List component will allow user to see all animals in the zoo.
     * Animal List component will have an edit button allowing users to edit animals.
   * Animal Edit component will allow users to edit animals using two-way data binding.